 - The students will perform their choreography for their classmates.
-Discuss appropriate audience participation and etiquette prior to performances. - After each group performs, the audience will identify the fractions, percentages, or decimal equivalents that the group illustrated using locomotor and non-locomotor movements.
+Discuss appropriate audience participation and etiquette prior to performances. - After each group performs, the audience will identify the fractions that the group illustrated using locomotor and non-locomotor movements.

 ASSESSMENTS

 Formative